ntnuiotenergy/OpenEMPIRE/docs/source/user_guide.rst

 The EMPIRE model is available in the Python-based, open-source optimization modelling language Pyomo.
 Running the model thus requires some coding skills in Python.
 To run the model, make sure Python, Pyomo and a third-party solver like Gurobi or CPLEX is installed and loaded to the respective computer or cluster.
 More information on how to install Python and Pyomo can be found `here <http://www.pyomo.org/installation>`__.

-All scripts and data can be downloaded from the Git repository called ‘OpenEMPIRE’.
+All scripts and data can be downloaded from the Git repository `OpenEMPIRE <https://github.com/ntnuiotenergy/OpenEMPIRE>`__.
 To download, you need to install `Git <https://git-scm.com/>`__ and `clone the repository. <https://git-scm.com/book/en/v2/Git-Basics-Getting-a-Git-Repository>`__ Note that the repository makes use of `Git Large File Storage (LFS) <https://git-lfs.github.com/>`__ which also needs to be installed for input data-files to be downloaded when cloning the repository.
 Once both Git and Git LFS has been successfully installed, the model is downloaded to the desired directory with the following commands in the command prompt or Git BASH:

 .. code-block:: console